ddebacker-school/cit281-lab1/README.md

 # cit281-lab1

 # Purpose
-- Intro to VScode
-- Intro to Node.js and npm
-- Intro to git
+- Use CLI commands for git control
-- Intro to POSTMAN
+- Practice with github cloning

 # Takeaways
-- learned CLI commands like mkdir, cd, dir, > *.txt
+- learned CLI commands git init, status, add, commit, clone, branch
-- VSCode keyboard shortcuts
-- Ran serverside js through node
+- learned what to add in .gitignore